Buried Oil Tanks

 This does not mean that the licensee is an insurer or guarantor against a loss which results from the discovery of contaminated soils after the purchase is complete.
 It does mean that licensees must know enough to recognize the “red flag” signifying a potential environmental hazard.
 The prudent licensee should then advise the prospective purchaser to investigate the risk of environmental harm before an offer is made to purchase the property.”

 Listing agents have a duty to familiarize themselves with the property that they have listed and where they suspect an inactive buried oil tank may be present, to take necessary steps to confirm this fact.
 If a seller is aware of an inactive buried oil tank, that seller has an obligation to disclose this fact.
 An inactive buried oil tank is considered to be a latent defect and therefore a listing agent must disclose its presence.

 Similarly, if a buyer’s agent is aware that an inactive buried oil tank is present, he/she has a duty to disclose this fact to buyers and further advise that its presence is an environmen-tal concern.
 A buyer’s agent should also recommend that buyers familiarize themselves with the requirements of the B.C.
 Fire Code and any restrictions that the local municipality may have concerning buried storage tanks.
 This is particularly important in municipalities where storage tank removal enforcement is a priority.
 As each municipality has different requirements and provisions for enforcing the removal or abandonment of buried oil tanks, a prudent licensee should be aware of the local requirements (usually administered by the fire department).

 * The B.C.
 Fire Code identifies two options for dealing with underground storage tanks.
-An owner must either remove the tank and piping or, with permission, disable the tank by removing the oil and disabling the tank in accordance with local regulations.Share this page on:
+An owner must either remove the tank and piping or, with permission, disable the tank by removing the oil and disabling the tank in accordance with local regulations.Follow Us: